chairforce2/panos-and-certificates/README.md

 You should now have a CA cert and a leaf from that CA. The CA cert should be 'trusted for this account' because you manually made it that way.
 The leaf cert should just be 'valid' since you created it from a trusted CA. If this is not the case, you either messed up, or thigns have changed since I wrote this so go back and review all of the above for any errors/ things you missed.
 If you followed my instructions perfectly, then sorry you probably need to google some info on making certs for your OS.

+Also, if you have made it to this stage and things look good, you shouldn't have to repeat the above in the future.
+Just make a new leaf cert from your already existing CA cert in accordance with my guidance, and then start the process below

 ########bringing this to PAN-OS########